 Types of Grants

 Two types of grants are awarded to post graduate research students working within the field of urban and regional studies.
 Studentships are awarded to post graduate students in the earlier stages (generally who have not started their fieldwork yet).
 Writing-up Grants are awarded to post graduate students who have completed all their field work, commenced their writing up, and already know the date when they will submit their dissertation.
 Applicants for the Writing-up grant usually will be in their third or later year of study.
 Awards are only for students completing a PhD or equivalent, not Masters students.

-Applications for both IJURR Foundation Grants 2021 are NOW OPEN and close on 31st January 2021 (Midnight GMT).
-Successful applicants will be informed by the end of April 2021.
+The Foundation is now accepting applications for Writing up Grants 2024 (The Studentship scheme is paused this year).
+The Closing date is January 31st 2024.
+Successful applicants will be informed by the end of April 2024.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.